kpiyush25/Common_bugs/launch_bugs/README.md

 So this was resolved once I removed the arg related to the world_name as it was shown in the error (and one of those lines was `<arg name="world_name" default="default"/>` )

 And now it was working fine:)

+# Resolving error while launching box_detector

+piyush@piyush-Nitro-AN515-54:~/drdo_ws/src/inter_iit_dgre_voad$ roslaunch box_detector default.launch
+RLException: [default.launch] is neither a launch file in package [box_detector] nor is [box_detector] a launch file name The traceback for the exception was written to the log file

+### Solution:

+This launch file was created for the first time so the workspace needed to be sourced.
+I was launching it without sourcing it and hence was getting that error.
+Once I opened a new terminal(which is equivalent to sourcing if you have already added the source command in bashrc file).
+Very simple bug but it's good track of every single bug :)